Henry VIII is one of England’s best-known monarchs. Charismatic and extravagant, his reign lasted nearly 39 years.

 3. Jane Seymour

 Henry’s love for – or at least infatuation with – Anne may have sparked the Reformation, but Jane is commonly thought to have been his favourite wife.
 This is most likely because Jane gave him what none of of his other wives could: a son who lived.

 Jane gave birth to a son in October of the following year.
-This son would go on to become King Edward VI, but Jane would not live to see him become monarch.
-After developing post-natal complications, she died less than two weeks after his birth.
+This son would go on to become King Edward VI, but she would not live to see him become monarch.
+After developing post-natal complications, she died less than two weeks after his birth, aged 29.

 4. Anne of Cleves

-Not only were the events of Henry’s last three marriages less dramatic than those of is first (though this is certainly relative given that his fifth wife was beheaded), but none resulted in any children.
+Not only this but the events of Henry’s last three marriages were far less dramatic than those of his first three (though this is certainly relative given that his fifth wife was beheaded), and none resulted in any children.